 This heinous and misused phrase gets tossed around quite a bit by blood bankers.
-What we mean is this: When we have patients with warm autoantibodies, it is often impossible to find units of red cells that are compatible in the crossmatch test.
-As a result, we may have to choose to give a product that is incompatible by crossmatch.
-When we do this, it is most common for the blood bank staff to test the patient’s serum/plasma against multiple different units, and choose the one that shows the least amount of incompatibility (therefore, is “least incompatible” with the donor).
+When we have patients with warm autoantibodies, it is usually impossible to find red cell units that are compatible in the crossmatch test.
+As a result, we may have to choose to give a product that is crossmatch-incompatible.
+When we do this, the blood bank worker most often tests the patient’s serum/plasma against multiple different red cell units, and chooses the one that shows the least amount of incompatibility (therefore, is “least incompatible” with the donor).

 Back to Glossary List